More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty

 \subsection{Evaluation Benchmarks and Comparison Baselines}

-We evaluate the effectiveness of PRMs from two aspects, directly evaluating the accuracy of PRMs and a best-of-$N$ (BoN) selection via PRM scoring on real tasks.
-For accuracy evaluation, we utilise the ProcessBench~\citep{zheng2025processbenchidentifyingprocesserrors}, containing questions, responses, and correctness labels, where PRMs aim to predict whether the response is correct or not.
-For the BoN selection evaluation, we choose several math reasoning benchmarks, including OlympiaBench (OLY)~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}, MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, and CollegeMath~\citep{tang2024mathscalescalinginstructiontuning}.
-For each query, we generate $128$ candidate solutions using Qwen2-7B-Instruct~\citep{yang2024qwen2technicalreport}, and each response is scored by the PRMs, determining the best responses to the question.
+We evaluate the effectiveness of PRMs from two aspects.
+On one hand, we directly evaluate the accuracy of PRMs using a well-established RPM benchmark, processBench~\citep{zheng2025processbenchidentifyingprocesserrors}, where PRMs aim to predict whether the response is correct or not.
+On the other hand, we perform a Best-of-$N$ (BoN) evaluation of RPMs on real-world math reasoning tasks.
+In this setting, PRMs aim to select the correct answers from $N$ response candidates.
+We select a range of math benchmarks with different difficulties, including OlympiaBench (OLY)~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}, MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, and CollegeMath~\citep{tang2024mathscalescalinginstructiontuning}, and for each query, we generate $128$ candidate solutions using Qwen2-7B-Instruct~\citep{yang2024qwen2technicalreport}.

 We compare with sota PRMs, including Math-Shepherd-Mistral-7B-PRM~\citep{wang2023math}, Qwen2.5-Math-7B-PRM800K, Qwen2.5-Math-PRM-7B, Qwen2.5-Math-PRM-72B, and Qwen2.5-Math-RM-72B~\citep{yang2024qwen25mathtechnicalreportmathematical}.
 Note that the open-sourced versions of these baselines are trained on much larger datasets than ours.
 For fair comparison, we re-implement these baselines based on the same data and base models as EDU-PRM, except the Qwen2.5-Math-PRM series.
 We report the performance of the original version of Qwen2.5-Math-PRMs as strong sota baselines.